Thorinwasher/ColorBukkit/README.md

 <b>PAPER IS REQUIRED FOR THIS TO WORK </b>
 ### The ColorBukkit command
-Write `colorbukkit` and you will get a colorpicker pop up
+Write `/colorbukkit` and you will get a colorpicker pop up.
+Note that this does not work from console
 ## The API
 Get a chatcolor and print it to console.
 The user will get a book gui popup letting you pick a color
 ```java